blog-banner-image

 Smartphone data of interest to mobile forensics professionals can include GPS information, social network data, browsing history, contacts, text messages, image data, geolocation tags, emails (sent, received, and in drafts), and personal notes.
 That’s a lot of data to sift through, and investigators often need technical assistance in the form of third-party tools, most of which are automated commercial solutions that can have both a hardware and software component.

-There are four main forms of data acquisition: manual acquisition, logical acquisition, physical acquisition, and brute force acquisition.
+There are five main forms of data acquisition: manual acquisition, logical acquisition, full file system acquisition, physical acquisition, and brute force acquisition.

 Manual Acquisition